GODCarNageOP/Social-Media/README.md

+// how to run client

+cd client
+npm install -install all dependencies npm run dev- run the app

+// how to run server
-create a file inside config.env isided in server config folder cond  config.env insided config.env add this
+create a file inside config.env ins ided in server config folder cond  config.env insided config.env add this
 Change these all varable accordign you;